dell/cert-csi/docs/ISSUE_TRIAGE.md

 ## Ensure the issue contains basic information

 Make sure that the issue's author provided the standard issue information.
-The <YOUR_PRODUCT_NAME> project utilizes [GitHub issue templates](https://help.github.com/en/articles/creating-issue-templates-for-your-repository) to guide contributors to provide standard information that must be included for each type of template or type of issue.
+The CERT-CSI project utilizes [GitHub issue templates](https://help.github.com/en/articles/creating-issue-templates-for-your-repository) to guide contributors to provide standard information that must be included for each type of template or type of issue.

 ### Standard issue information that must be included